dfulmer/spreadsheet-maker/README.md

 # Directory 4
 combine_tsv_to_excel.py - has some errors.
 This script has a problem with the summary tsv file and uses excel_writer.save() instead of excel_writer.close().
 I changed engine='openpyxl' to engine='xlsxwriter' too.
 A spreadsheet is created but it has no data in it.

 combine_tsv_to_excel2.py - I think this achieves the desired results.
+I changed the engine again and also changed writer.save to writer.close.
+In the worksheet made from the summary file it doesn’t have columns for lines 3 to 8, all the data is in the first cell.
+The first row does not have any formatting.

 # Directory 5